mareksl/nodejs-challenge/readme.md

 In repository there is `docker-compose` file.
 Use services defined in it, or / and add your own :)
 By running `npm run test` you can test your connection to iconik and database as well.

+## Additional info

+We're requiring to have core functionality, so mapping the data to iconik.
+Everything else is extra.